goschtl/zope/z3c.recipe.eggbasket/trunk/z3c/recipe/eggbasket/README.txt

     Installing basket.
     Couldn't find index page for 'orange' (maybe misspelled?)
     Getting distribution for 'orange'.
-    basket: Not all distributions are installed.
+    eggbasket: Not all distributions are installed.
 A tarball will be downloaded.
-    basket: Downloading .../tarserver/colours.tgz ...
+    eggbasket: Downloading /tarserver/colours.tgz ...
-    basket: Finished downloading.
+    eggbasket: Finished downloading.
-    basket: Extracting tarball contents...
+    eggbasket: Extracting tarball contents...
-    basket: Installing eggs to .../sample-buildout/eggs which will take a while...
+    eggbasket: Installing eggs to /sample-buildout/eggs which will take a while...
     Getting distribution for 'orange'.
-    ...
     Got orange 0.1.
     Getting distribution for 'colour'.
-    ...
     Got colour 0.1.
     <BLANKLINE>